simgrid/simgrid/docs/source/app_s4u.rst

    } // The mutex gets automatically freed because the only existing reference gets out of scope

-Note that Mailboxes, Hosts and Links are not handled thought smart pointers (yet?).
+Note that Mailboxes, Hosts, and Links are not handled through smart pointers (yet?).
 This means that it is currently impossible to destroy a mailbox or a link.
 You can still destroy a host (but probably shouldn't), using :cpp:func:`simgrid::s4u::Host::destroy`.